ywamsendai/ywamsendaidocs/docs/staff/staffing.md

 Staff are required to also learn the Japanese language up to at least Japanese Language Proficiency Test (JLPT, the national standard of proficiency testing) level N2 comprehension while serving with YWAM Sendai, at their own expense.
 A portion of work hours can be allocated for this depending on how long the Staff has been in Japan.
 This can be discussed with Staffing Stewards.

-Further training is also encouraged, but not necessary; especially the YWAM School of Frontier Missions (SOFM) or School of Biblical Studies (SBS).
+Further training is also encouraged, but not necessary; especially the YWAM School of Frontier Missions (SOFM) or Discipleship Bible School (DBS).
 Time off can be given for such training.

 ## 11. YWAM Sendai, Japan & Global Gatherings